alexandermorgan/vis-framework/doc/api/about.rst

 A More Detailed Look
 =========================

-Two Types of Analyzers
+Indexers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Analyzers make music analysis decisions.
-The VIS Framework has two types of analyzers: indexers and experimenters.
+The VIS Framework consists of a wide variety of indexers.

 **Indexers** use a :class:`music21.stream.Score`, or a :class:`pandas.DataFrame` from another indexer, to perform a music analytic calculation.
 The output of any indexer can be sensibly attached to a specific moment of a piece.